aravenel/behance_python/README.md

 Please see [Behance API documentation](http://www.behance.net/dev) to get an API key and more information.

+**Note**: Many Behance API endpoints provide data in pages of 12 items.
+You will need to page through results until you receive a 500 error (in the form of a BehanceException) which will indicate that there are no more pages.

 #Installation
 TBD.
 Need to do packaging.
 Depends on the excellent Requests library.